 The Postpartum Doula: - Works with families in the postpartum period, providing emotional, physical and informational support. - Respects the culture and parenting style of the family. - Provides evidence-based information so that the family can make informed decisions for the best interest of themselves and the baby. - Encourages the family to ask questions and express concerns, and provides encouragement. - Provides opportunities for rest, personal care, and healing. - Demonstrates newborn care and assists with infant feeding, as needed. - Assists with organization of the household. - Does not give medical advice or diagnoses, perform clinical procedures, or administer medications. - Refers client to healthcare professionals and other practitioners as needed.

 Doulas on the Find a Doula List have the following training and experience: - An approved training course from an approved trainer. - Support for three births, including written reflections and observations of each.
 (Birth Doulas) - A minimum of 12 hours supporting families postpartum, with written reflections and observations for each family.
-(Postpartum Doulas) - A narrative statement on the value and purpose of labour and/or postpartum support. - Observation of a childbirth education series, or participation in other applicable continuing education related to their role as a Doula such as: breastfeeding, infant massage, miscarriage/loss support, etc. - A recent Criminal Record Check. - A valid CPR-C certificate (Postpartum Doulas)
+(Postpartum Doulas) - A narrative statement on the value and purpose of labour and/or postpartum support. - Observation of a childbirth education series, or participation in other applicable continuing education related to their role as a Doula such as: breastfeeding, infant massage, miscarriage/loss support, etc. - A recent Criminal Record Check & Vulnerable Sector Check (please note, that while the Criminal Record Check can be completed online, the Vulnerable Sector Check cannot be and must be applied for in person in your community.
+Both are required.) - A valid CPR-C certificate (Postpartum Doulas)